 Norwegian Sun cruise ship accidents, incidents and law news reports relate to a passenger vessel with IMO number 9218131, owned by the Norwegian Cruise Line Holdings company.
-Among the unfortunate events at sea are Norovirus illness outbreaks, crew and passenger incidents (deaths, injuries, crimes), pollution, machinery malfunctions.
+Among the unfortunate events at sea are Norovirus illness outbreaks, crew and passenger incidents (deaths, injuries, crimes), drug smuggling, pollution, machinery malfunctions.

 Here you can also track Norwegian Sun position at sea.using the AIS live ships tracker of VesselFinder.
 The 78,300-ton 2000-passenger NCL cruise ship Sun was built in 2001 by the Lloyd Werft shipbuilding company in Germany.